 If you see your doctor about this, they could recommend applying heat or ice to the area to reduce inflammation.
 It’s important that you ice for the first 48 to 72 hours, and then use heat.

 But don’t worry!
 Most of the time sciatica goes away, so long as you follow the advice of your physical therapist.
 But this health problem can return, so don’t be reckless.

 Just like sciatica, blood clots cause pain behind the knee, accompanied by heat.

 The clots could be caused by:

 - Obesity.
-If you are overweight and your knees have started to hurt you, it’s important that you try to do some sort of simple physical activity, like walking.
+If you’re overweight and your knees start to hurt, it’s important that you try to do some simple physical activity, like walking.

 - A bone fracture.

 - An accident.